 If you want to burn lot of calories, try interval training or HIIT (high-intensity interval training).

 This type of workout will help boost your metabolism.
 This means you will actually burn fat even after the exercise itself.
 Also, it will significantly lower your post-exercise appetite.

 The exercise is quite hard though.
 Actually, interval training is one of the hardest training out there, but its advantages are definitely worth trying it.

-Interval runs alternate between periods of intense activity and low intense activity.
+Interval runs alternate between periods of high-intensity and low-intensity activity.
 The training itself consists of series of fast runs followed by short breaks.
 The whole workout usually lasts about 30 minutes.
 You can do it outdoors or indoors on the treadmill or elliptical machine.

 Interval training should consist of at least 10 series of running intervals.

-Running intervals are fast pace runs close to sprint.
+Running intervals are fast pace runs close to a sprint.
 They last somewhere between 30 seconds and 5 minutes depending on your fitness and training goals.
-I advice something between 30 seconds and 1 minute for begginer runners and aspiring marathoners.
+I advise something between 30 seconds and 1 minute for beginner runners and aspiring marathoners.

-Every high intensity run is followed by recovery period or break – low intensive activity such as walking or slow jogging.
+Every high-intensity run is followed by a recovery period or break – low-intensity activity such as walking or slow jogging.
 The recovery break should not last more than the time of your previous interval run.

 Best running exercise to lose weight

-According the study from the University of New South Wales in Australia, going for interval runs can burn up to three times as much calories as running in comfortable easy pace.
+According to a study from the University of New South Wales in Australia, going for interval runs can burn up to three times as many calories as running at a comfortable easy pace.